Treatment and support for frontotemporal dementia

 When someone has problems with movement or co-ordination, support from a physiotherapist or occupational therapist can also help.

-Support groups can offer useful advice and emotional support to people living with FTD and those who care for them.
+Support groups offer useful advice and emotional support to people living with FTD and those who care for them.
+This can include support for families concerned about genetic causes of the condition.
+Visit Rare Dementia Support for more information.

 Many people with FTD have an active social life for some years after diagnosis.
 However, changes in their behaviour can make social situations more challenging, both for the person with dementia and those who care for them.